MSU-CSE-CAPSTONE-SS24-Team-Google/AndroidVulnerabilitiesDatabase/README.md

 Brendan Wieferich : wiefer20@msu.edu

 ## Project status
-This project was completed the MSU Capstone Team Google
+This project was completed by the MSU Capstone Team Google

 ## ETL Processes